-Oasis 2013 report - Flinders University - commitment.
-It an extract:

-(Radical) hospitality....means primarily intimidation with the creation of a free space where the stranger can enter and become a friend instead of an enemy.
+Radical Hospitality Oasis 2013 report - Flinders University - commitment.
+It an extract: (Radical) hospitality....means primarily intimidation with the creation of a free space where the stranger can enter and become a friend instead of an enemy.
 Hospitality is not to change people, but to offer them space where change can take place.
-It is not to bring men and women over to our side, so that words but to offer freedom not disturbed by can find roots dividing lines, It is not to lead our neighbour into a corner where there are no alternatives left, but to open a wide spectrum of options for choice and not is an educated qood books. good stories, and good works. but the liberation of fearful hearts and bear ample fruit.
+It is not to bring men and women over to our side, so that words but to offer freedom not disturbed by can find roots dividing lines, It is not to lead our neighbour into a corner where there are no alternatives left, but to open a wide spectrum of options for choice and not is an educated good books. good stories, and good works. but the liberation of fearful hearts and bear ample fruit.
 It is not a method of making our God and our way into the criteria of happiness, but the opportunity to others to find their God and their way.
 The paradox of hospitality is that it wants to create emptiness, but a friendly emptiness where strangers can enter and discover themselves as created free: free to sing their own songs, speak their own languages, dance their own dances, free also to leave and follow their own vocations.
 Hospitality is not a subtle invitation to adopt a life style of the host, but the gift of a chance for the guest to find their own.
 Nouwen, Henri J.M.
 Reaching Out Collins 1984 p.
-68

-BEYOND THE BLUE LAKE

-Once again our Mt Gambier trip was a only commend Robe and Beachport for great success.
-Church at 9.00 am on the 7th November, any kind.
-They were a delight and the a Thursday, greeting each other excitedly stock was reasonably priced. as our luggage was packed into the trailer by Bob the Bussie, the intrepid driver of our seven tours.

-It was a small bus as we were down on numbers.
-(A plug for more people on our next tour to Broken Hill!)
+68 BEYOND THE BLUE LAKE great success. a Thursday, greeting each other excitedly stock was reasonably priced. as our luggage was packed into the trailer by Bob the Bussie, the intrepid driver of our seven tours.
+It was a small bus as we were down on (A plug for more people on numbers. our next tour to Broken Hill!)
 Beverly Tredrea our tour director, so easy to get on with, had planned all the sights and stop-overs with skill, for our convenience.